dstrohmaier/dstrohmaier.github.io/posts/_posts/2024-11-29-SGP-Pragmatism.md

 [^3]: Other readings can, of course, also be found.
 My point is that potential other problems closely related to SGP remain worthy of consideration, even if the narrow argument of the paper goes through.

+[^4]: I suggest taking a look into the SEP entry [Rule-Following and Intentionality](https://plato.stanford.edu/entries/rule-following/) to get a sense of the debate.

 <!--  LocalWords:  SGP CTM EMNLP Brandom Brandom's activations Glür
   LocalWords:  representationalist Pylyshyn normativity Gubelmann LoT